-6.8.1 Analogue Audio Output (SCART, RCA)
+6.8.1 Analogue Audio Output (RCA)

-If the IDTV has an analogue stereo audio output on a pair of RCA connectors and/or headphone connector, the audio shall be in sync with the video display, see section 0.
-If the NorDig IRD has analogue stereo output(s), it shall be capable of decoding and down-mixing the supported audio formats for the analogue outputs.
+If the IDTV has an analogue stereo audio output on a pair of RCA connectors and/or headphone connector, the audio shall be in sync with the video display, see section 6.7.
+If the NorDig IRD has analogue stereo output(s), it shall be capable of decoding and downmixing the supported audio formats for the analogue outputs.

-The NorDig IRD with SCART and/or analogue outputs shall always have an audio signal present on the analogue outputs (SCART and stereo out, see section 8.5 and to built-in loudspeakers (see note 1)) if any of the supported formats is received.
+The NorDig IRD with analogue outputs shall always have an audio signal present on the analogue outputs (stereo out, see section 8.5 and to built-in loudspeakers (see note 1) if any of the supported formats is received.

-For the NorDig IRD with analogue audio outputs (SCART and/or built-in loudspeakers), it shall be possible to control the audio level on the analogue outputs primarily used for TV viewing (TV SCART and built-in loudspeakers) with the remote control unit and buttons on the front panel (if present).
+For the NorDig IRD with analogue audio outputs (e.g. built-in loudspeakers), it shall be possible to control the audio level on the analogue outputs primarily used for TV viewing (e.g. built-in loudspeakers) with the remote-control unit and buttons on the IRD (if present).
 It should be possible to control the audio level on other analogue audio outputs (like RCA, headphone etc) using the same controls.

 Note 1: For IDTVs that provide a setting to choose the audio output between the built-in TV speakers and the external audio system, it is optional to have signal in the built-in TV speakers when the external audio system setting is selected.
-The reasons for this are that when the user selects output to an external audio system as the priority, then the audio levels and compression settings are optimized for an external audio system and may not be suitable for output to TV speakers (e.g. lower dialogue level, high dynamic range)
+The reasons for this are that when the user selects output to an external audio system as the priority, then the audio levels and compression settings are optimized for an external audio system and may not be suitable for output to TV speakers (e.g., lower dialogue level, high dynamic range).

-6.8.2 Digital Audio Output (HDMI, HDMI ARC and S/PDIF)
+6.8.2 Digital Audio Output (HDMI, HDMI ARC, HDMI eARC and S/PDIF)

-The NorDig iDTV that cannot play out a complete multi-channel audio signal, it should have an S/PDIF output and/or an HDMI Audio Return Channel (HDMI ARC) output, see sections 8.5 and 8.6.
+For NorDig iDTV that cannot reproduce multichannel audio using built-in loudspeakers and/or connected loudspeakers, it should have an S/PDIF output and/or an HDMI Audio Return Channel (HDMI ARC) and/or HDMI eARC output, see sections 8.5 and 8.6.

-The NorDig STB shall have an HDMI output and should have an S/PDIF output, see sections 0 (HDMI audio) and 8.5.3 (S/PDIF).
+The NorDig STB shall have an HDMI output and should have an S/PDIF output, see sections 8.6 (HDMI audio) and 8.5.3 (S/PDIF).

-For NorDig STB, where only PCM audio will be carried on the HDMI output primarily used for TV viewing (e.g. stereo only HDMI sink (2), selection of "Stereo mode" by the user), it shall be possible to control the audio level on this HDMI with the remote control unit and buttons on the front panel (if present).
+For NorDig STB, where only PCM audio will be carried on the HDMI output primarily used for TV viewing (e.g. stereo only HDMI sink (2), selection of "Stereo mode" by the user), it shall be possible to control the audio level on this HDMI with the remote control unit and buttons on the IRD (if present).
 Where only PCM audio will be carried on other digital audio outputs (S/PDIF, secondary HDMI port etc), it should be possible to control the audio level on other digital audio outputs using the same controls.